trezor/trezor-firmware/core/tools/hid-bridge/README.md

 Does not work with Firefox.
 Firefox closes hid devices on the lost of the focus.

-Does not work with the emulator in the debug mode sice emulator doesn't start hid interface.
+Does not work with the emulator in the debug mode since emulator doesn't start hid interface.